-Disappointments need to be acknowledged
+Disappointments need to be acknowledged.

-Unfortunately some of us are more likely than others to misinterpret disappointment.
+Unfortunately, some of us are more likely than others to misinterpret disappointment.
 Depression arises when we fail to process disappointing information correctly.
 Such depression is especially likely if we generalise from a setback, or magnify its significance.
 We may become depressed if we personalise a disappointment or selectively infer a meaning from some aspect of a disappointing experience (without considering other more positive data in our lives).
 Cognitive responses such as these have been called “ logical errors of thinking”.
-These “errors” may seem justified at the time, but objectively they are false mental positions that only serve to generate more negative conclusions.
+These “errors” may seem justified at the time, but, objectively, they are false mental positions that only serve to generate more negative conclusions.
 These negative positions cause us to feel more downcast and so disable our ability to bounce back!

 Each of these conclusions is destructive and yet each seems apparently justified and logical.

-- I am always going to be found out,…
+- I am always going to be found out…

 - I am weak…

-- I cannot be ever happy unless,…
+- I cannot be ever happy unless…

 Subsequent minor setbacks perpetuate disappointment by further validating our NATS at the expense of other positive data.

 Some disappointments also resonate emotionally with negative core beliefs established over many years.
-Although these beliefs may have been suppressed for a long time they can easily be rekindled or reignited by more recent disappointments.
+Although these beliefs may have been suppressed for a long time, they can easily be rekindled or reignited by more recent disappointments.
 Negative core beliefs involve the key cognitive triad of the Self, the World and the Future; for example “I can never be happy unless I am successful, or “the world will always reject the things I do” or “the future is always bleak”.
-When a disappointment amplifies these negative core beliefs such a setback is felt more deeply and is much more depressing.
+When a disappointment amplifies these negative core beliefs, such a setback is felt more deeply and is much more depressing.

-Of course some disappointments are objectively real.
+Of course, some disappointments are objectively real.
 Their pain is based on objective facts.
 Some losses cannot be denied.
 Some grief cannot be rationalised or dismissed.
 Some traumas cannot be concealed.
-Nevertheless the evidence is that even in these circumstances negative thinking is still unhelpful.
+Nevertheless, the evidence is that, even in these circumstances, negative thinking is still unhelpful.
 Thinking negatively is just not productive or useful, even if the facts appear to provide an objective basis for despair!

-One CBT technique is to recognise that negative thoughts are just that, they are thoughts.
+One CBT technique is to recognise that negative thoughts are just that: they are thoughts.
 They are no more and no less than thoughts.
 Some negative thoughts may be best left be where they are.
 Unattended.

-Disappointment is part of life
+Disappointment is part of life.

 Think for a moment of living in a space where we each of us got our way every time.
 Think of a life in which everyone had complete determination over our fate.
-Thankfully chance, life’s inevitable uncertainty and the sheer necessity of relating peacefully to one another mean that we will all be challenged by disappointment.
+Thankfully, chance, life’s inevitable uncertainty and the sheer necessity of relating peacefully to one another mean that we will all be challenged by disappointment.
 It is how we respond to that disappointment that really matters.

-Cognitive behavioural therapy (CBT) can help us to learn new ways of perceiving our self, the world and our future, overcoming depression by recognising our errors of thinking, challenging our NATS and rejecting our deeply held negative emotions.
+CBT can help us to learn new ways of perceiving our self, the world and our future, overcoming depression by recognising our errors of thinking, challenging our NATS and rejecting our deeply held negative emotions.
 We can undo our negative responses to “the slings and arrows of life”.
 CBT can help us address our long held negative beliefs and teaches us to focus on our current experiences.